 Stored Elm wood is a breeding ground for Elm Bark Beetles.
 Dutch Elm Disease is a fungus carried by these beetles.
 For this reason, it is illegal to store or transport Elm wood in Manitoba.
 All stored Elm wood spreads Dutch Elm disease by breeding Elm Bark Beetles.

 The City of Steinbach sprays all Elm trees every other year in late August/early September to help prevent Dutch Elm Disease.
 This includes trees on private property.
-The trees were last sprayed in September 2016, and are scheduled for basal spraying again in late August or early September 2018.
+The trees are scheduled for basal spraying again in late August and September 2019.